jordipbou/frMIDI/README.md

 # Changelog

+* 1.1.17 [2021/05/24] - dataEq on predicates was not comparing correctly Arrays with Uint8Arrays.
 * 1.1.16 [2021/05/13] - Changed predicates isOnChannel and isOnChannels to channelEq and channelIn, for consistency with noteEq/noteIn and controlEq/controlIn.
 * 1.1.15 [2021/05/13] - Forgot to export valueIn.
 * 1.1.14 [2021/05/12] - Added valueIn to predicates.